 No silly questions in this Science research programme

 Sembawang Secondary School runs a Science Research Programme for students to find answers to practically any question they can imagine.
 We check out four research projects, ranging from “How long should I cook my vegetables?” to “Does pouring hot water sound different from cold water?”
-No kidding!

 Which toothpaste has the best whitening effects?
 Should you use baking soda or baking powder to bake your cake?
 Does the temperature of water affect how it sounds when it’s poured?
 These are curious science questions that students dive into at Sembawang Secondary School’s Science Research Programme.